george-hawkins/japanese/skritter.md

 The audio recording quality is also highly variable - for some cards the audio has a lot of noise that hasn't been cleaned up and its quite discordant when you hit these cards after lots of cards with clean audio.

-Here's an example of how oddly lenient it can be at times, it happily accepted my い as a match for イ (while it's oddly particular about ひ and particular strokes of some other characters):
+Here's an example of how oddly lenient it can be at times, it happily accepted my い as a match for イ (while being oddly particular about ひ and particular strokes of some other characters):

 ![lenient match](images/skritter/screenshots/lenient.png)

+Obviously, you can correct it and hit the _forgot_ button if necessary.

 Useability issues
 -----------------